IwanKaramazow/ReasonDojo/README.md

 let crash = birdHitsPipes(state.birdY, state.pipes);
 ```
 * The `crash` boolean indicates whether a bird hit a pipe.
 When there's a crash:
-  - `state.player` should transition to the same state as when the birth hit the ground
+  - `state.player` should transition to the same state as when the bird hit the ground
   - the pipes should stop moving, e.g. no need to update them anymore

 ## Feedback